bgd-labs/aave-ecosystem-reserve-v2/README.md

 The rationale of this change is that, as more and more external parties like BGD engage with the Aave DAO, and the compensation is usually via stream of funds, it is not optimal to send the whole capital of the stream upfront to a system like the current Sablier v1 as:

 - The current funds would be sent there as growing-balance aTokens (unless wrapped), which Sablier doesn't support.
-- It is not optimal to lock funds somewhere else, even knowing that in long streams, the majority will still be available for the ecosystem reserve to dispose if afterwards they get refilled.
+- It is not optimal to lock funds somewhere else, when knowing that in long streams, the majority will still be available for the ecosystem reserve to dispose if afterwards they get refilled.

 So in order to enable this, the strategy has been: